lzptr/VS_Code_ROS/README.md

 ![alt text](docs/addFolder.png)
 - Add a .vscode folder at the package root folder.
 This enables VS Code to find the launch configuration for every folder you add to your workspace
 - Add a taks.json, c_cpp_properties.json and launch.json configuration file to the .vscode folder and add your package specific configurations (see the .vscode folder in the VS_CODE_ROS package in the image above)
-- Add your catkin_ws folder last (or move it to the last position).
+- Add your catkin_ws folder last.
-    When adding new packages to your workspace, you need the move catkin_ws folder again to the last position and occasionally rebuild the intellisense (usually it just works)
+    When adding new packages to your workspace, you need the remove and readd your catkin_ws folder
 - Since we now have multiple workspace folders in VS Code we need to tell it where to find our include folders, executables and where the catkin_ws root folder is.
   We can do this using relative paths.
   Remember the ${workspaceFolder} is now different for every folder you add to your workspace, because of the multi-root environment.